Chicago Style Workout 31:

 To the Finish!

-This month’s workout, “Word Usage, Part 5,” centers on the usage list under paragraph 5.250 in CMOS 17.
+This workout returns to the usage list under paragraph 5.254 in CMOS 18.
 Today we focus on words beginning with the letters i through k.
 Writing and editing are more efficient when you never have to look up imply and infer or dither over “in regards to.”

 Subscribers to The Chicago Manual of Style Online may click through to the linked sections of the Manual.
 (We also offer a 30-day free trial of CMOS Online.)